crypto101/book/src/stream-ciphers.rst

 :math:`S`.
 The goal of the :term:`oracle` is for those values to remain secret, but we'll see how an attacker will be able to recover the secret suffix :math:`S` (but not the key :math:`k`) anyway.
-The attacker does this by goal is to decrypt it.
-Ability to encrypt other messages surprisingly allows the attacker to decrypt the suffix.
-The :term:`oracle` may seem artificial, but it is quite common in practice.
-A simple example is a cookie encrypted with ECB, where the attacker can control prefix :math:`A` as a name or an e-mail address field. inspecting the ciphertext :math:`C` for many carefully chosen values of the attacker-chosen prefix :math:`A`.
+The attacker does this by inspecting the ciphertext :math:`C` for many carefully chosen values of the attacker-chosen prefix :math:`A`.